• Home

 Are you going to jail for not paying the payday loan?

-On the other hand, if you take a payday loan with the clear mindset of not repaying, it is a crime and is considered a fraud.
+On the other hand, if you take a payday loan with the clear mindset of not repaying, it is a crime and is considered fraud.
 For this, you are indeed getting arrested.

 Are you getting arrested for not paying the payday loan?

 The answer is again “no”.
 You cannot even get arrested for not repaying your loan.
-Some legal restrictions and laws defend the users of payday loans, so that arrest reasoned as “not executing the payment on time” is abolished.
+Some legal restrictions and laws defend the users of payday loans, so that an arrest reasoned as “not executing the payment on time” is abolished.
 Nobody can arrest you for not having money, especially after declaring bankruptcy on Chapter 7 or Chapter 13.

 You cannot go to jail because you failed to repay your payday loan on time, but you can go to jail for fraud and ignoring important information.